k1kolev/info/features/ui-ux-features/multi-column-view.md

 ## Overview

 Utilizing your screen space as efficiently as possible is definitely an important aspect of your daily work.
+Having a consistent and nicely organized view of your information means higher productivity and less repetitive actions for your company.

+To reduce the time you spend scrolling and increase the time you spend performing, @@name offers a Multi-Column View interface for your business platform.

+## Arranging your information for higher performance